How to Take Three Professional Photos

 No Need For Exciting Backgrounds

-Do not concern yourself with the background seen behind you.
+Do not concern yourself with the background behind you.
 Choose a simple, non-cluttered background.
 A large open space with grass, such as a running track or football field is always good even though it seems plain.
-Girls do not care about the background.
+Girls and professionals do not care about the background.
 They want to see YOU.

 Do not shoot your photo in front of a commercial establishment, store, or any building that has a logo on it.

 We highly encourage you to shoot outdoors during the times specified.
 (Most indoor rooms offer less light than outdoor spots.
-You face a higher risk of producing a dark and out of focus photo when you shoot your photo indoors.)
+You will have a higher risk of producing a dark and out of focus photo when you shoot your photo indoors.)

 If you must shoot your photos indoors, follow these lighting instructions: